Lt. Colonel Delter Wiseman died peacefully in the loving arms of his wife Treva, on September 26, 2009 in Grove, Oklahoma.

 In 2000, he married Treva Bowman of Grove, Oklahoma.
 They lived in Cotter, Arkansas enjoying the White River and Arkansas Ozarks until June 2009 when they returned to Grove.

-Col. Wiseman is survived by his wife Treva, children Michael Wiseman of Welch, Okla., Bruce Wiseman of Boulder City, Nevada, Patricia and John Studemann of Comers, Georgia, Cindy Wiseman of Fayetteville, Arkansas, Drew Pierce of Cotter, Arkansas, sisters, Ellen Ham, Grove, OK, Ellen Thomas, Orlando, FL, 9 grandchildren and 7 great-grandchildren.
+Col. Wiseman is survived by his wife Treva, children Michael Wiseman of Welch, Okla., Bruce Wiseman of Boulder City, Nevada, Patricia and John Studemann of Comers, Georgia, Cindy Wiseman of Fayetteville, Arkansas, Drew Pierce of Cotter, Arkansas, nine grandchildren and seven great-grandchildren.

 He was preceded in death by one daughter, Linda McIntosh.